ritchey0713/rails_project/spec.md

 Include nested resource "new" form (URL e.g. recipes/1/ingredients) [x] form for new game

-Include form display of validation errors (form URL e.g. /recipes/new)
+Include form display of validation errors (form URL e.g. /recipes/new) [x] added a fields with errors condition on forms

 Confirm:

-The application is pretty DRY
+The application is pretty DRY [x] created helpers

-Limited logic in controllers
+Limited logic in controllers [x]

 Views use helper methods if appropriate [x] current user and logged in

 Views use partials if appropriate [x] _form in games views